minishd/breeze/README.md

 Also you can specify `&lastfor={time in seconds}` to make your upload temporary, or `&keepexif=true` to tell the server not to clear EXIF data on image uploads. (if you don't know what EXIF data is, you can leave it as default. you'll know if you need it)

+The endpoint's response will just be the URL of the upload in plain text, and the deletion URL will be sent in the `Breeze-Deletion-Url` header (if it's enabled).

 Here's an example ShareX configuration for it (with a key):

 ```json